See all of the videos in our Rockwell Video Minute series.

 Kellie continued working on her homestead, and many years later wrote a memoir for her family (which has since been published and serves as the principal source for this article).
 Quite poetically, she scribed the story of her life on the back of unused Farmers’ Alliance certificates.
 In its closing pages, Kellie offers a disillusioned soliloquy to the results of her political work.
 She writes, “And so I never vote [and] did not for years hardly look at a political paper.
 I feel that nothing is likely to be done to benefit the farming class in my lifetime.
 So I busy myself with my garden and chickens and have given up all hope of making the world any better.”

 It is a heartbreaking sentiment coming from a woman who contributed so much to the populist movement, yet even Kellie’s own words might fail to capture the full scope of her impact.
-Luna Kellie’s goal was never to have a career in politics, but even still she found widespread acclaim as a speaker, writer, and organizer.
+Luna Kellie’s goal was never to have a career in politics; still, she found widespread acclaim as a speaker, writer, and organizer.
 She was driven to politics by personal hardships, and even though the main cause she fought for may not have found success, she did succeed at giving a voice to the great number of people who faced problems similar to hers.

 Featured image: Library of Congress